 Some of the ways we celebrate NAIDOC week include:

-* Taking care of our natural environment; planting seeds and seedlings, watering the herbs and veggies in our garden, pulling weeds out and harvesting fresh produce.
-You can read my article on Sustainability in Childcare here.
+- Taking care of our natural environment; planting seeds and seedlings, watering the herbs and veggies in our garden, pulling weeds out and harvesting fresh produce.
+You can read my article on Sustainability in Childcare here, or my article on getting kids involved in Sustainable practices at home HERE.

 National Sorry Day